rod-laycock/VivariumMonitoring/README.md

 - [Arduino JSON](https://arduinojson.org/)
 - [DHT Sensor Library](https://www.arduinolibraries.info/libraries/dht-sensor-library)

 # Approach
+Using the following as rough plan of action.

+## Temperature / Humidity sensors
+We then need the ability to add one or more temperature / humidity sensors.
+Each sensor is connected to a specific GPIO port, this will need defining in the configuration.

+Each sensor will be housed in a vivarium, and the vivarium will have a name and location.

+Each sensor will have a location, and will need a min & max temperature and humidity.

+Temperature data will be recorded to the SD card in predefined intervals (as defined in the configuration)

+More detailed instructions on the sensors and how to connect the sensors can be found [here](./docs/dht22.md)

+Now we need some code to be able to read the temperature and display it on a web interface.

 ## Simple Configuration
 We will need to use the SD card for storing configuration / data.
 We need to ensure this is connected to the ESP32 and we have the right libraries installed so we can: